Article 1 Definitions

 the amount which the Passenger must pay under a transport agreement for the transport and related services to be furnished by NS International.

-Article 2 Applicability, availability and scope
+Article 1 Applicability, availability and scope

-Article 4 The Passenger’s obligations
+Article 2 The Passenger's obligations

-3. Passengers of 14 years or over must identify themselves at NS International’s request with a document which, under Article 1 of the Compulsory Identification Act, may be used to establish a person’s identity, even if Passengers are not travelling with a special ticket.
+3. Passengers of 14 years or over must identify themselves at NS International’s first request with a document which, under Article 1 of the Compulsory Identification Act, may be used to establish a person’s identity, even if Passengers are not travelling with a special ticket.

 4. During the entire trip, Passengers must supervise children and animals accompanying them and may not place Hand Luggage on or near doors, aisles or seats.